INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Transaction Lifecycle

-1. **Creation**:
-   - User prepares the transaction with necessary details.
+1. **Creation**: User prepares the transaction with necessary details.
-2. **Signing**:
-   - Transaction is cryptographically signed by the sender.
+2. **Signing**: Transaction is cryptographically signed by the sender.
-3. **Broadcasting**:
-   - Sent to the network and enters the mempool.
+3. **Broadcasting**: Sent to the network and enters the mempool.
-4. **Validation**:
-   - Nodes verify the transaction's authenticity and correctness.
+4. **Validation**: Nodes verify the transaction's authenticity and correctness.
-5. **Inclusion in a Block**:
-   - Miners/validators include the transaction in a new block.
+5. **Inclusion in a Block**: Miners/validators include the transaction in a new block.
-6. **Confirmation**:
-   - Block is added to the blockchain, confirming the transaction.
+6. **Confirmation**: The block is added to the blockchain, confirming the transaction.
-7. **Finality**:
-   - After several confirmations, the transaction is considered irreversible.
+7. **Finality**: After several confirmations, the transaction is considered irreversible.

 #### Gas Mechanics

-- **EIP-1559 Upgrade**:
-  - Introduced a dual fee model with a base fee and priority fee.
+- **EIP-1559 Upgrade**: Introduced a dual fee model with a base fee and priority fee.
   - **Base Fee**: Adjusts dynamically based on network congestion.
   - **Priority Fee (Tip)**: Optional fee to incentivize miners/validators.
-- **Gas Limit**:
-  - The maximum amount of gas the sender is willing to consume.
+- **Gas Limit**: The maximum amount of gas the sender is willing to consume.
-- **Out of Gas Error**:
-  - Occurs when the gas limit is insufficient for the transaction execution.
+- **Out of Gas Error**: Occurs when the gas limit is insufficient for the transaction execution.

-#### Activities

-- **Analyze Transactions on Etherscan**:
-  - **Tasks**:
-    - Examine a transaction's details, including gas usage and input data.
-    - Decode transaction input data to understand smart contract interactions.
-    - Track the status and confirmations of a transaction.

 #### References